michalmichalak997/OCT/README.md

 # OCT
-An application to compute the orientation of geological planes on the basis of borehole records.
+An application OCT (Orientation Computing Tool) to compute the orientation parameters of geological planes on the basis of borehole records.
 This code is related to the following
 manuscript:
 Title: An integrated approach to compute the orientation of subsurface data, Kraków-Silesian Homocline, Poland
 Authors: